If Canadians learned one thing in 2020, it’s that they need to add strong defensive stocks to their portfolio to avoid unnecessary volatility.

 Sure, the company pays a great dividend, but I think there may be a chance a Canadian investor underperforms purchasing Metro at these price points.
 In fact, analysts see next to no upside in todays pricing, placing a target price point of $62.50 on the stock, which is essentially what it’s trading at at the time of writing.
 They’ve also placed a firm “hold” rating on the stock moving forward.

 So, if we factor in that we may see flat growth from the company in terms of stock price moving forward, it’s 1.4% dividend yield just doesn’t cut it in terms of overall returns.
 In fact, we’re underperforming inflation here, and our capital is losing buying power.
+This is a key concept to understand if you’re new to buying stocks in Canada.

 I get the defensive aspect of it, but there is fixed income that provides these types of returns and garners significantly less risk than individual equities.